 Eighth Grade Courses

 The eighth-grade curriculum is made up of five year-long courses (English, a language, mathematics, science, and social studies).
 A sixth course is divided into trimester-long units, devoted to art, theater, and health).
-Participation in the Afternoon Program is required for eighth graders.
+Participation in the Afternoon Program is optional and encouraged for eighth graders.

 Language (Chinese, French, Spanish, or Latin; especially proficient students may advance to Upper School language classes)